solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ## Scaling the server

+Azure Database for PostgreSQL Flexible Server supports both vertical and horizontal scaling options.

+### Vertical Scaling

+You can scale vertically by adding more resources to the Flexible server instance, such as increasing the instance-assigned number of CPUs and memory.
+Network throughput of your instance depends on the values you choose for CPU and memory.
+Once a Flexible server instance is created, you can independently change the CPU (vCores), the amount of storage, and the backup retention period.
+The number of vCores can be scaled up or down.
+The storage size however can only be increased.
+In addition, You can scale the backup retention period up or down from 7 to 35 days.
+The resources can be scaled using multiple tools, for instance, Azure portal or the Azure CLI.

-Within the tier, it is possible to scale cores and memory to the minimum and maximum [limits] allowed in that tier.
+Within the tier, it is possible to scale cores and memory to the minimum and maximum [limits][Compute and Storage options] allowed in that tier.
 If monitoring shows a continual maxing out of CPU or memory, scale up to meet demand.

 You can also adjust the IOPS for better transactions per second (TPS) performance.
-You can use an [Azure CLI script][Monitor and scale an Azure Database for PostgreSQL Flexible Server using Azure CLI] to monitor relevant metrics and scale the server.
+You can use an [Azure alert] to monitor relevant metrics and scale the server.

+For an example of scaling an instance, reference [Scale operations in Flexible Server].

+### Horizontal Scaling

+You scale horizontally by creating read replicas.
+Read replicas let you scale your read workloads onto separate flexible server instance without affecting the performance and availability of the primary instance.

+### Near-zero downtime scaling

+When updating your Flexible server in scaling scenarios, we create a new copy of your server (VM) with the updated configuration, synchronize it with your current one, briefly switch to the new copy with a 30-second interruption, and retire the old server, all at no extra cost to you.

+This process allows for seamless updates while minimizing downtime and ensuring cost-efficiency.
+This scaling process is triggered when changes are made to the storage and compute tiers, and the experience remains consistent for both (HA) and non-HA servers.
+This feature is enabled in all Azure regions\* and there's no customer action required to use this capability.

+There are some situations where near-zero scaling may not work and the regular scaling operation would need to be taken.
+See [Limitations].

 ## Azure Database for PostgreSQL Flexible Server memory recommendations